AwsSG/emojiplayground/README.md

 ![Screen Mockup](static/images/screen_mockups.png)

 This app Emoji Playground is a fun and creative app where users can try to solve pictogram riddles that other users have submitted, as well as start creating their own riddles so others can have a go at solving  them.
-In addition users can also rate the ones they find the best ones and the website will display a leaderboard of the most popular ones chosen by the users.
+In addition users can also rate the ones they find the best ones and the website will display these ratings to other users.
 In order to participate the users have to setup an account and login to the app.

 [View the live website here.](https://emojiplayground.herokuapp.com/)